Document history for DynamoDB - Amazon DynamoDB

 DynamoDB continuous backups and Point-In-Time Recovery (PITR)

 Point-in-time recovery helps protect your Amazon DynamoDB tables from accidental write or delete operations.
 With point in time recovery, you don't have to worry about creating, maintaining, or scheduling on-demand backups.
 For example, suppose that a test script writes accidentally to a production DynamoDB table.
 With point-in-time recovery, you can restore that table to any point in time during the last 35 days.
 DynamoDB maintains incremental backups of your table.
-For more information, see Point-in-time recovery for DynamoDB.
+For more information, see Point-in-time backups for DynamoDB.

 April 25, 2018